-The lead magnet that you’ve sent your consumers should serve to educate them…
+The lead magnet that you’ve sent your customers should serve to educate them…

-But if you’d like, you can also bring your consumers through a separate automated email campaign that will do the same thing.
+But if you’d like, you can also bring your customers through a separate automated email campaign that will do the same thing.

-Say your consumers are interested in learning how to optimize their site for SEO, for example.
+Say, for example, your consumers are interested in learning how to optimize their site for SEO.

 You might send them the following email series:

 - #1: Learn how to conduct an SEO audit for your site